Sector Deal - Supply Chain & Skills Update

 Work Update

-• ClimateXChange is now procuring follow-up research on behalf of the Scottish Government to assess training provision to meet the onshore skills need.
-The invitation to quote for this work closes on 27 June 2024.
+- ClimateXChange has tendered a second piece of research on behalf of the Scottish Government to assess training provision to meet the onshore skills need.
+This work is expected to be completed by October 28, 2024.

-• This research is expected to be published in the autumn.
-Following publication, Scottish Renewables will convene a stakeholder roundtable to discuss the findings of the report and identify next steps.
+- Following publication of the research, Scottish Renewables will convene a stakeholder roundtable to discuss the findings of the report and identify next steps.

 ---------------------------------------------------------